shotover/shotover-proxy/README.md

 * Cassandra (CQLv4)
 * Redis (RESP2)

-## shotover performance
+## Shotover performance
 Shotover compiles down to a single binary and just takes a single yaml file and some optional cmd line params to start up.
 When running a small topology (5 - 10 transforms, 1 or 2 sources, 200 or so TCP connections) memory consumptions is rather small with a rough working set size between 10 - 20mb.

 Currently benchmarking is limited but we see around 25k req/s inbound routed to an outbound 75k req/s max out a single logical core.
-However due to the way shotover is implemented, it will largely go as fast as your upstream datastore can go.
-Each tcp connection is driven by a single tokio thread and by default shotover will use 4 to 8 OS threads for the bulk of it's work (this is user configurable).
+However due to the way Shotover is implemented, it will largely go as fast as your upstream datastore can go.
+Each tcp connection is driven by a single tokio thread and by default Shotover will use 4 to 8 OS threads for the bulk of it's work (this is user configurable).
 Occasionally it will spawn additional OS threads for long running non-async code.
 These are practically unbounded (as defined by Tokio) but use is rare.

-shotover will not try to pipeline, aggregate or batch requests (though feel free to write a Transform to do so!!) unless it is explicitly built into the source protocol (e.g. RESP2 supports cmd pipelining).
+Shotover will not try to pipeline, aggregate or batch requests (though feel free to write a Transform to do so!!) unless it is explicitly built into the source protocol (e.g. RESP2 supports cmd pipelining).
 This means single connection performance will not be as good as some other proxy implementations, we simply just do one request at a time.
-Most client drivers support connection pooling and multiple connections, so feel free to ramp up the number of outbound sockets to get the best throughput. shotover will happily work with 100's or 1000's of connections due to its threading model.
+Most client drivers support connection pooling and multiple connections, so feel free to ramp up the number of outbound sockets to get the best throughput.
+Shotover will happily work with 100's or 1000's of connections due to its threading model.

 Performance hasn't been a primary focus during initial development and there are definitely some easy wins to improve things.

-## Deploying shotover
+## Deploying Shotover
 Shotover can be deployed in a number of ways, it will generally be based on the problem you are trying to solve, but they all fall into three categories:
 * As an application sidecar - Shotover is pretty lightweight, so feel free to deploy it as a sidecar to each of your application instances.
-* As a stand alone proxy - If you are building a Service/DBaaS/Common data layer, you can deploy shotover on standalone hardware and really let it fly.\
+* As a stand alone proxy - If you are building a Service/DBaaS/Common data layer, you can deploy Shotover on standalone hardware and really let it fly.\
-* As a sidecar to your database - You can also stick shotover on the same instance/server as your database is running on, we do it, so we won't judge you.
+* As a sidecar to your database - You can also stick Shotover on the same instance/server as your database is running on, we do it, so we won't judge you.

 ## TODO/Roadmap
-* Support relevant xDS APIs (so shotover can play nicely with service mesh implementations)
+* Support relevant xDS APIs (so Shotover can play nicely with service mesh implementations)
 * Support hot-reloads and a dynamic configuration API.
 * Additional sources (DynamoDB and PostgreSQL are good first candidates).
 * Add support for rate limiting, explicit back-pressure mechanisms etc